geonaut/Text-analysis-script-Python-NLTK-Jinja-Bootstrap-/readme.md

 ## Future ideas

-* Use stemming to group similar words.
-Eg Americans & Americans
+* Use stemming to group similar words. e.g. American & America
-* Remove plurals
+* Remove plurals e.g. American & Americans
 * Setup 'part of speech' tagging to extract certain types of words, such as verbs or nouns
 * Setup input for different files types, including scraped data